OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 ## REST Tide Engine

+This project intends to be a Proof of Concept.

 This is a tentative Tide Application, based on Server-Side Java implementing REST APIs for a Tide Computer.
 The rendering will be done through HTML5 and JavaScript querying the REST APIs.